 What is the Benefit of Paraben-Free Shampoo?

-The 4 Best Salon Shampoos to Recommend to Your Clients:
+The Best Salon Shampoos to recommend to and use on your clients

-Along with being vegan and cruelty-free, OLAPLEX shampoo is free from some of the main ingredients to avoid, including parabens and sulfates.
+Along with being vegan and cruelty-free, OLAPLEX shampoo is free from some of the main ingredients to avoid, including parabens and sulphates.

-Pureology was one of the first hair care brands to remove unnecessary chemicals and ingredients from their shampoos, which are now all vegan, cruelty free, paraben free and sulfate free.
-In addition the Pureology Hydrate Sheer Shampoo is also free from silicones, while the whole range boasts their own unique anti-colour fading technology.
+Pureology was one of the first hair care brands to remove unnecessary chemicals and ingredients from their shampoos, which are now all vegan, cruelty-free, paraben-free and sulphate-free.
+In addition, the Pureology Hydrate Sheer Shampoo is also free from silicones, while the whole range boasts its own unique anti-colour fading technology.

-The result is a highly concentrated formula that not only provides better quality, but also surprising value for money that might help convince clients that it really is worth their money.
+The result is a highly concentrated formula that provides better quality and surprising value for money that might help convince clients that it is worth their money.

 Related: Why Is Pureology So Good for Hair?